chiragtolani/ReNewTrade/README.md

   Users automatically earn carbon points for each transaction, which can be **redeemed for cash or rewards** *(feature coming soon)*.

 - 🔗 **Blockchain Integration** *(Upcoming)*
-  Future-ready plans to implement smart contracts on the Ethereum Sepolia testnet for secure and tamper-proof transactions.
+  Currently the blockchain is setup locally but it is catered to be implemented with smart contracts on the Ethereum Sepolia testnet for secure and tamper-proof transactions.

 ---